DorsetDigital/silverstripe-photoswipe/README.md

 Includes gallery functionality along with a lazy-loader for the thumbnails to help with page-load efficiency.

+If you are using Elemental, a version of this add-on to work in a page block can be found here: https://github.com/DorsetDigital/silverstripe-photoswipe-elemental

 # Requirements
 * Silverstripe 4.x
 * bummzack/sortablefile